ohheyimjen/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference is that .forEach doesn't actually return anything after it iterates over each array element, whereas map creates a new array after executing a function on every element in the original array.

 2. What is the difference between a function and a method?

+Since a method IS a function, within an object, it's just a matter of semantics.

 3. What is closure?

+A closure is a function that refers to variables that aren't locally declared, or passed as a parameter, and it 'remembers' the environment that it was created in.

 4. Describe the four rules of the 'this' keyword.

+1. Window/Global Object Binding: This is the default for the 'this' keyword.
+It bonds to the global object.
+2. Implicit Binding: Points "this" to a window object.
+It binds to objects when it is used in methods.
+3. New Binding: Used when an object is created and called back in a constructor function.
+ONLY used with constructor functions.
+4. Explicit Binding: Can force a function call to use a particular object for "this" binding.
+We explicitly say to a function what object it should use for "this", using call, apply and bind.

 5. Why do we need super() in an extended class?

+'super()' is what tells the parent's constructor that its child attributes are trying to extract its inheritance from the parent, in conjunction with the child using 'extends'.
+One won't work without the other; the two keywords work as one function together.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [X] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [X] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [X] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [X] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [X] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: